shongzahToo/smart-number-input/README.md

 - You can also use `el.value` to set the input field’s value using either a number or a string (formatted or unformatted).
 This is treated as a trusted action and bypasses validation.
 - When focused, the input uses `focusFormat`.
 When blurred, it uses `blurFormat`.
 - The module parses with numeral.js and enforces `min`, `max`, and `allowNegative` both on free typing and when stepping with Arrow keys.
+- `el.textValue` can be used to read the exact text content of an input field.

 ## TypeScript